Imports

 An example of a kernel combined by addition is the kernel we fitted in our previous example of fitting a Gaussian process on atmospheric CO₂ concentrations.
 This kernel needed to combine different characteristics of the data such as: long term smooth change in CO₂ levels, seasonality, and short to medium term irregularities.

-The final kernel was defined as a sum of the exponentiated quadratic kernel, local periodic, and rational quadratic kernel plus observational white noise.
+The final fitted model used a sum of the exponentiated quadratic kernel, local periodic kernel, and rational quadratic kernel, plus an observational-noise term on the diagonal.
 The hyperparameters were fitted on the data using a maximum likelihood method.
+We keep the fitted noise variance in

 The prior defined by this kernel with fitted hyperparameters is illustrated in the following figures.
 These figures will show some samples of the kernel and a visual representation of its covariance over different ranges of input.